Qinetik/anique-solid-start-starter/README.md

 # Anique Solid Start Starter

-You must use yarn as your package manager, run this command to install the project
+You should use yarn as your package manager, run this command to install the project

 `yarn install`